DavidDerhy/api-docs/source/includes/_basic_data.md

 We throttle our APIs by default to ensure maximum performance for all developers.

-Rate limiting in version 1 of the API is primarily considered on a per-user basis — or more accurately described, per access token in your control.
-Rate limits are determined globally for the entire application.
+Rate limiting in version 1 of the API is considered on a per-application basis — or more accurately described, per access token in your control.
+Rate limits are determined globally for the entire application, i.e. we do not make a difference what API endpoint is called.
+So event calling the `rate_limit` endpoint is counted as a "hit".
+We will add more structure and detail to this endpoint as rate limiting becomes more sophisticated.

 Rate limits in version 1 of the API are divided into 15 minute intervals.
 In the version 1 of the API rate limit is 60 calls every 15 minutes, but we may adjust that over time.